The Different Types of Dog Beds

 Bolster dog beds are easier to clean than donut beds, but the raised areas can be difficult to wash.
 However, they are very attractive dog beds and can fit in nicely with living room furniture!

 Orthopedic Dog Beds

 If you have an older dog who has joint pain or arthritis, an orthopedic dog bed may be the right choice.
-These dog beds are made out of a special type of thick foam that cushions your dog, relieving joint pressure and reducing stress.
+These beds are designed to carefully cushion your pet, relieving joint pressure and reducing stress on the body.
 These beds are also a good option for very thin dogs who need extra padding because they are so bony.
 Orthopedic dog beds come in a variety of sizes, so you can get them for a large or small dog to make them more comfortable.
-They may also be called "memory foam dog beds" online or at the store, so keep that in mind if you are looking for an orthopedic bed.

 Heated Dog Beds